mrTimofey/eloquent-sluggable/README.md

-Sluggable Eloquent model class.

-## Requirements

-* PHP 7.1
-* Eloquent models
+Slugs for Eloquent models.

 ## Features

 * `findBySlug`, `findBySlugOrFail`, `findByAny`, `findByAnyOrFail`
 * Automatic unique slug generation on create (if not set manually)
 * Both slug or ID route resolving (ID field should be integer)

+## Requirements

+* PHP 7.1
+* Eloquent models

 ## Install